MichielNoback/java_gitbook/02_syntax/basic_program_design.md

 # Basic program structure and flow

-Basic program structure and flow.
-Advanced flow (switch etc) will be described later.
+Basic program structure and some flow control.
+Advanced flow control (switch etc) will be described later.

 ## Basic program structure